theHostileNegotiator/KWBandage/PatchNotes.md

 #### Buzzer
 1. Subfactions use Scrin Buzzer instead of their own
 	* Create new buzzer units for each faction
-		* Subfaction Buzzer Swarm Special Power will use the new Buzzers
+		* Subfaction Buzzer Swarm Support Power will use the new Buzzers
 #### Disintegrator
 1. Reaper 17 use Scrin Disintegrator instead of their own
 	* Create new disintegrator units for each faction